 Pomboy, whose research firm MacroMavens aims to prepare clients for potential downturns, is known to have issued an early warning about the bursting of the housing bubble that played a major role in the 2008 financial crisis.
 As optimism dominated sentiment over the past few years, Pomboy and Williams have been pointing to the dire issues of overblown equity valuations, ballooning corporate debt, concerning pension funds and the immense eagerness of governments to spend more than they have and borrow more than they can pay back.

 With the coronavirus shock hitting the global stage, it only remains to be seen what happens when each of these issues needs to be addressed, and how gold ties into every aspect of it.
 In general, Williams and Pomboy think that corporations and consumers will be less willing to spend and take risks while the U.S. government does the opposite and continues ballooning its debt.

 The trend could be mirrored by other developed nations, eventually creating a need for each debtor to reassure the creditor of the value of its currency in order to keep the fiat money system going.
 While there is much to be said about the subject, Pomboy and Williams point out that the current monetary system started in the 1960s, when the U.S. untethered its currency from gold.
-Should talks of returning to a gold standard in order to fix a flawed system come to prominence, it might not be at all surprising to see the U.S. spearheading the idea due to the Fed’s massive advantage over other central banks when it comes to bullion deposits.2020, coronavirus, gold, gold as investment, market bubble, recession, us economy
+Should talks of returning to a gold standard in order to fix a flawed system come to prominence, it might not be at all surprising to see the U.S. spearheading the idea due to the Fed’s massive advantage over other central banks when it comes to bullion deposits.2020, coronavirus, Featured, gold, gold as investment, market bubble, recession, us economy